ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ```

 For **se**rializing and **de**serializing I used [serde](https://serde.rs/).
-Note that in Rust the notion of "Inheritance" does not exist.
+Note that in Rust the notion of "inheritance" does not exist.
 It uses "traits" to define shared behavior.
 I solved this issue with `#[serde(flatten)]`, which inlines the data from a struct into a parent struct.
 Another issue was the naming convention.
-I JSON-RPC the fields are written in *camelCase*, but Rust uses *snake_case*.
+In JSON-RPC the fields are written in *camelCase*, but Rust uses *snake_case*.
 Serde also offers a solution for that: the `#[serde(rename_all = "camelCase")]` annotation.

 This is basically how I read and write messages.